Marcus Center for the Performing Arts

 Wild Space Dance Company

-Led by 2011 Milwaukee Arts Board Artist of the Year Debra Loewen, Wild Space Dance Company has intrigued audiences for three decades, merging dance with visual art, architecture and music to create inventive choreography and emotionally-charged performances.
+Led by Founder and Artistic Director Debra Loewen, Wild Space Dance Company has intrigued audiences for three decades, merging dance with visual art, architecture and music to create inventive choreography and emotionally-charged performances.
 820 E. Knapp St., Milwaukee.
 Telephone: (414) 271-0307; Website: www.wildspacedance.org.

 Early Music Now

-In its 30th season, Early Music Now continues to present the area's only series devoted to historically informed period instrument performances of Medieval, Renaissance and early Baroque ensembles from throughout the world.
-The 2016-17 season offers six ensembles performing in Milwaukee landmark venues on Saturdays.
+In its 32nd season, Early Music Now continues to present the area's only series devoted to historically informed presentations of music composed before 1800 from around the world.
+The 2017-18 season offers music from "across borders" and "across time" with six ensembles performing in various venues.
 759 N. Milwaukee St., Milwaukee.
 Telephone: (414) 225-3113; Website: www.earlymusicnow.org.

 Florentine Opera Company

-Milwaukee’s three-time Grammy award-winning Florentine Opera is one of Wisconsin's oldest professional performing arts organizations.
-930 E. Burleigh, Milwaukee; Telephone: (414) 291-5700; Website: www.florentineopera.org.
+Milwaukee’s Grammy award-winning Florentine Opera is one of Wisconsin's oldest fully professional performing arts organizations and the sixth-oldest opera company in the U.S. 930 E. Burleigh, Milwaukee; Telephone: (414) 291-5700; Website: www.florentineopera.org.

-Milwaukee Musaik (formerly the Milwaukee Chamber Orchestra) is a consortium of diverse, versatile musicians and premier ensembles drawn from a broad musical spectrum. c/o Wisconsin Lutheran College, 8800 W. Bluemound Rd., Milwaukee.
+Milwaukee Musaik (formerly the Milwaukee Chamber Orchestra) is a consortium of diverse, versatile musicians and premier ensembles dedicated to imaginative concert experiences.
+8800 W. Bluemound Rd., Milwaukee.
 Website: www.milwaukeemusaik.org.

 Milwaukee Symphony Orchestra